Welcome!

 Working Papers

-Employment and Reallocation Effects of Higher Minimum Wages [updated (new title)]
+Employment and Reallocation Effects of Higher Minimum Wages

-Revise & Resubmit at JPE Macro
+Revise & Resubmit at the JPE Macro

 Are Male Bosses Bad for Women?
 Evidence from Personnel Data [new version coming soon]